Poet, artist, and cultural worker invested in the transformative, restorative, and change-making capacities of imagination and creativity.

 A multidisciplinary creator, Caits experiments with writing's relationship to visual art and sound.
 She holds a BFA in Communication Design from Pratt Institute and creates comics, zines and other illustrated material.
 In 2010 she released an album, the wolf & me.
 Erykah Badu called her blend of poetry and music, "Fresh, honest and loving," with "a delicate heart like mine."
 She has appeared on songs and in performances with musicians including Jesse Boykins III, Blu, Rabbi Darkside, Maya Azucena, Honey Larochelle, Knxledge, Eagle Nebula and Breez Evahflowin.

 With a significant history in community arts, Caits was an integral team member in developing programs for organizations such as Tribeca Film Institute, The Bronx Academy of Letters, Urban Arts Partnership, The Facing History School and The Lower Eastside Girls Club.
-She has taught, consulted and co-created extensively for over 15 years across a wide spectrum of communities including public schools and youth programs, college classrooms at The New School University and in the CUNY system, prisons, jails and reentry programs, disability support and advocacy programs and needle exchanges [see LinkedIn for more details.]
+She has taught, consulted and co-created extensively for over 15 years across a wide spectrum of communities including public schools and youth programs, college classrooms at The New School University and The City College of New York, prisons, jails and reentry programs, disability support and advocacy programs, and needle exchanges [see LinkedIn for more details.]

 From 2012-2014, Caits ignited the #GrowFierce community, an intensive writing course supporting women in exploring artistic expression and profound self-examination.
 Caits and her team served over 500 women worldwide in the guided online engagement that matured into State-sponsored cultural exchange in Malaysia, live youth and prison programs, and a series of public events.